Lone Star College-Kingwood Library

 Search the library databases for scholarly articles on The House of the Seven Gables.

 - Includes the full-text of scholarly journals in literature and other academic subjects.
-Use the advanced search and limit to articles, and the discipline "Language and Literature."
+Use the advanced search.
+Narrow search to articles, and by discipline to "Language and Literature."
 Uncheck the box next to "include links to external content" to retrieve only full text articles.

 - Literature Resource Center